- Do Unto Others…

-- They know character is defined by how they treat those who cannot help them.
+- The Great ones know character is defined by how they treat those who can not help them.

 As many universities begin their fall semester this month, one of the most innovative yet under-publicized periods of the college sports calendar begins.
 Several years ago, NCAA rules changed to allow college basketball teams – both men’s and women’s – to take one pre-season out-of-country trip every four years, where the teams compete against their contemporaries from other lands.
 I’ve always been fascinated by these trips and almost every coach or player I’ve talked to over the years has said the trip changed the dynamic of that year’s team, opening players’ eyes to parts of the world they’ve never seen and inspiring an esprit de corps that bonds players together.

 But no story of a team and its pre-season trip rivals the one I heard a year ago from Sue Semrau, the head women’s basketball coach at Florida State.

 In 2009, Semrau took her team to South Africa, where they visited village after village with no running water, no electricity, and the direst of living conditions.
 At one town’s basketball court, there was broken glass on the floor.
 When the FSU team started to sweep it off, the children told them not to worry about it – they were used to playing on glass, despite the fact that most had no shoes.
 It was eye-opening for the Seminoles.

 The little girl explained, “I want you to have this because you have the opportunity to do more than I do.
 So I’m going to dream it through you and I want you to do it.”

 “She had tears in her eyes as she told me about it later,” Semrau said of her player.
 That was exactly the kind of perspective she had been hoping to give to her team.
 “It’s one thing to have influence because you’re a great athlete; it’s another to have influence and impact because of service,” the coach said.